Scientific Articles, Books, and Chapters

 The Neuroscience Behind Breathwork with Dr. Pat Gerbarg

-Breath Teacher, Dan Brule, interviews Dr. Pat Gerbarg about the science and clinical uses of breath practices.
-Dr. Gerbarg explains the neurophysiology of the effects of breath practices on autonomic system, stress response, energy metabolism, inflammation, social bonding, judgement, and performance.
+Dr. Gerbarg explains the neurophysiology of the effects of breath practices on the autonomic nervous system, stress response, energy metabolism, inflammation, social bonding, judgement, and performance.
 This lively 1-hour discussion goes into depth about many questions regarding the use of mind-body practices, particularly the use of the breath.

 Effects of Yoga on Thalamic Gamma-Aminobutyric Acid, Mood and Depression: Analysis of Two Randomized Controlled Trials